renovatebot/renovate/docs/usage/configuration-options.md

 ## recreateWhen

+This feature used to be called `recreateClosed`.

 By default, Renovate detects if it proposed an update to a project before, and will not propose the same update again.
-For example the Webpack 3.x case described in the `separateMajorMinor` documentation.
+For example the Webpack 3.x case described in the [`separateMajorMinor`](#separatemajorminor) documentation.
 You can use `recreateWhen` to customize this behavior down to a per-package level.
 For example we override it to `always` in the following cases where branch names and PR titles must be reused: